MilaNLProc/contextualized-topic-models/README.rst

 Features
 ~~~~~~~~

-* Combines BERT and Neural Variational Topic Models
+* Combines Contextual Language Models (e.g., BERT) and Neural Variational Topic Models
-* Two different methodologies: Combined, where we combine BoW and BERT embeddings and ZeroShot, that uses only BERT embeddings
+* Two different methodologies: Combined, where we combine BoW and contextual embeddings and ZeroShot, that uses only contextual embeddings
 * Includes methods to create embedded representations and BoW
 * Includes evaluation metrics
+* Includes wordclouds

 Overview